PEXANE2/azure-docs.tr-tr/articles/azure-maps/tutorial-search-location.md

 ### <a name="service-module"></a>Hizmet Modülü

-1. Map `ready` olay işleyicisinde aşağıdaki JavaScript kodunu ekleyerek arama hizmeti URL 'sini oluşturun.
+1. Map `ready` olay işleyicisinde, aşağıdaki JavaScript kodunu ekleyerek arama hizmeti URL 'sini oluşturun.

     ```JavaScript
    // Use SubscriptionKeyCredential with a subscription key